CATEM1NAL/APyday-2/FAQ.md

 Go to `Options > Mod Options > Criminal Dawn` in-game and you can change the difficulty cap.
 The difficulty increases towards the cap as you progress through a run and receive items.

+It's worth noting that the early game *will* be harder than vanilla PAYDAY 2, due to how the mod is designed.

 ## I don't like the mutators.
 Go to `Options > Mod Options > Criminal Dawn` in-game and you can change the mutator mode.
 There are four options: